Salable/node-sdk/docs/docs/subscriptions/remove-seats.md

 ---
-sidebar_position: 13
+sidebar_position: 12
 ---

-# Remove Subscription Seats
+# Remove seats

 Remove seats from a Subscription.
 Seats can only be removed if they are unassigned.
 To unassign seats use the [update many](../licenses/update-many.md) method to set the `granteeId` of each seat to `null`.